 Climate is the word we use to describe the atmosphere in the college.
 How does it feel to be a member of our college?
 We strive to foster a climate that is supportive of and welcoming for everyone—including those of different cultures, racial and ethnic backgrounds, sexual orientations, and religious beliefs, as well as nontraditional learners and those with disabilities—and to create an environment in which each member can achieve their fullest potential.

 Any member of the Eberly College of Science is able to participate in one of our subcommittees.
-To join a subcommittee, contact Mandy Styers (firstname.lastname@example.org), our staff support for the Climate and Diversity Committee, and she can connect you with the subcommittee chairs.
+To join a subcommittee, please contact the Office of Diversity and Inclusion at email@example.com.
+A member of our staff will connect you with the subcommittee chairs.